how to take your pet’s vital signs

 If you have trouble detecting heart beats in the chest area, try placing two fingers on the middle of your dog’s thigh near where the leg joins the body.
 There, you should be able to feel the femoral artery pulsing each time the heart beats (this can be very difficult to feel in a cat).

-Determine your pet’s rate of respiration at rest (in other words, not right after a game of Frisbee or chasing the laser pointer).
+The best way to do this is to determine your pet’s rate of respiration at rest (in other words, not right after a game of Frisbee or chasing the laser pointer).
 A healthy dog takes between 12 and 24 breaths per minute, and a healthy cat takes between 20 and 30 breaths per minute.

 To measure breathing rate, count the number of times the chest expands in 10 seconds and multiply by six.
 You can do this either by watching your pet or resting your hand on the ribs.